Construction: Carpentry Specialty

 Give us 20 weeks and we’ll help you change your life!
-As one of the premier carpentry vocational schools in Minnesota, our carpentry course has already helped hundreds of graduates launch rewarding careers in construction at some of the most innovative companies in Minnesota.
+As one of the premier carpentry vocational schools in Minnesota, our carpentry course has helped hundreds of graduates launch rewarding careers in construction at some of the most innovative companies in Minnesota.

 Unlike online carpentry schools or courses, our hands-on construction carpentry program builds your skills in today’s most relevant carpenter techniques and practices.
 Our carpentry program teaches you the necessary skills to take on the exciting challenges of a career in construction.
 This hands-on training is designed to teach students about basic tools, building and designing schematics, blueprint reading and other industry practices.
 The relationships formed with your fellow students, instructors, and guest speakers provide you an invaluable network of passionate, diverse construction allies to call upon throughout your career.
 Explore this page to learn more about our carpentry training.

 “This the first time in my life that I go to work every day with a smile on my face.”